The-Mod-Elephant/Pits-of-Despair/towerofthespider/towerofthespider.md

 4. Polygon room with storage areas
 - Each room is locked with magic, portals to traverse
 - Each room has some specific enemies half dragons of differing colours
-- Keys are in level 3: 2,5 one on level 2 and one on level 1 (coloured keys)
+- Keys are in level 3: 2,5 one on level 2 and one on level 1 (coloured keys, one for each Half-dragon color.
+Red, Green, Blue, Black)

 5. Spider room
 - big spider in center
 - spiders crawling down from the ceiling and windows

 6. Outside cat walk
-- Cap of Balours on each walkway
+- Each catwalk has 3 balors + draw from a pool of total other balors (9) of Balors on each walkway

 ### Swamp Tower Level 4

 1. Spiral Stair Case end

-2. giant ornate square table in the middle of the room, with a huge magic immune zombie in the middle
+2. giant ornate square table in the middle of the room, with a huge magic immune zombie like creature (think Frankenstein) in the middle
 - Souls being draw into it
 - Count down to activation wait 3 rounds

 3. Throne and dias for Saz Tam and lower level Vicktor Spy master
-- Poison and spider thrown
+- Poison and spider throne

-4. Depressed area with staircases going up and down
+4. Depressed area with staircases going up and down, 4 total 2 on each side for chokepoints

 5. Big battle room
 - Magic grimours, animated weapons spell casters 8 magic books one for each school aside from necromantic books